ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 ## How UBEC is Different from Regular Cryptocurrency

 ### UBEC is NOT:
-âŒ A "get rich quick" scheme
+❌ A "get rich quick" scheme
-âŒ Primarily about financial speculation
+❌ Primarily about financial speculation
-âŒ Designed for anonymous illegal activity
+❌ Designed for anonymous illegal activity
-âŒ Competing with Bitcoin or Ethereum
+❌ Competing with Bitcoin or Ethereum
-âŒ Focusing on maximum profit extraction
+❌ Focusing on maximum profit extraction

 ### UBEC IS:
-âœ… A tool for building regenerative local economies
+✅ A tool for building regenerative local economies
-âœ… Focused on relationships and community health
+✅ Focused on relationships and community health
-âœ… Designed to reward balanced, sustainable participation
+✅ Designed to reward balanced, sustainable participation
-âœ… Built on proven Stellar blockchain technology
+✅ Built on proven Stellar blockchain technology
-âœ… Emphasizing circulation over accumulation
+✅ Emphasizing circulation over accumulation

 ---